 Best for Ankle Support: Lowa Women's Renegade GTX Mid Hiking Boot

 Brave boulder-strewn trails with the newest generation of Lowa’s best-selling boot.
-A new frame construction makes the Renegade GTX is lighter than ever before and still features a full-length, super stiff nylon stabilizing shank to help prevent ankle rolls.
+A new frame construction makes the Renegade GTX Mid lighter than ever before and it features a full-length, super stiff nylon stabilizing shank to help prevent ankle rolls.
 These heavy-duty hikers are waterproof, but the breathable Gore-Tex lining and climate-control, moisture-wicking footbeds will keep your feet from suffocating.

 To buy: zappos.com, $230

 This is the newest rendition of the shoe I’ve been hiking in for the past three years.
-After always taking care to Frogger-hop from rock to rock when forging a stream—blame an irrational fear of soppy socks—I was reluctant to slosh right through at first.
+After always taking care to Frogger-hop from rock to rock when forging a stream — blame an irrational fear of soppy socks — I was reluctant to slosh right through in these when I first got them.
 But, trust, I had absolutely no reason to be.
-These suede and mesh uppers may look and feel breathable, but your feet will stay dry and comfortable, too, thanks to the OrthoLite footbed and supportive toe bumper.
+These suede and mesh uppers may look and feel breathable, but the Gore-Tex lining will keep your feet happy and dry.
+They're comfortable, too, thanks to the OrthoLite footbed and protective toe bumper and they wipe clean easily once you're back at home.

 Best for Trail-to-Town Transitions: Ahnu Women's Sugarpine Air Mesh